 Simulated Futures Trading

-If you are new to the world of futures and options trading, we recommend that you sign up for a Free - 14 day simulated Demo Trading Account prior to funding your real trading account with Broker Junction, Series L.L.C., or any other broker.
+If you are new to the world of futures and options trading, Broker Junction recommends to sign up for a Free - 14 day simulated Demo Trading Account prior to funding your real trading account with Broker Junction or any other broker.

 There are substantial risks involved in trading futures and options, which may or may not be entirely revealed to you depending on your simulated trading experience/performance.
 To learn more about this subject and the risks involved, please be advised to review one or more of the following guides: